Podcasts & RSS Feeds

 Most Active Stories

-Jennifer is a reporter for a new project at Michigan Radio that looks at improving economic opportunities for low-income children.
-Previously, she was the station's arts and culture reporter, and the local host for Weekend Edition.
-Before joining Michigan Radio, Jennifer worked as a producer at WFUV, an NPR station in New York.
+Jennifer is a reporter with Michigan Radio's State of Opportunity project, which looks at kids from low-income families and what it takes to get them ahead.
+Prior to joining State of Opportunity, she was the station's arts and culture reporter, and the local host for Weekend Edition.
+She got her start in radio as a producer at WFUV, an NPR station in New York.

 Her stories have won numerous awards, including a national Edward R. Murrow Award for her series on NYC’s subway system.
 She was named Young Journalist of the Year by the Detroit chapter of Society of Professional Journalists in 2007.